 Coronavirus Cases Are Surging.
 The Contact Tracing Workforce Is Not

-The country needs as many as 100,000 contact tracers to fight the pandemic, the director of the Centers for Disease Control and Prevention told Congress in June.
+The United States needs as many as 100,000 contact tracers to fight the pandemic, the director of the Centers for Disease Control and Prevention told Congress in June.
 We need billions of dollars to fund them, public health leaders pleaded in April.

 But in August, with coronavirus cases increasing in more than half of states, America has neither the staff nor the resources to be able to trace the contacts of every new case — a key step in the COVID-19 public health response.

-Contact tracers call each person who's just tested positive and track down their contacts to inform them of their risk so they can quarantine.
+Contact tracers call each person who has just tested positive and track down their contacts to inform them of their risk so they can quarantine.
 They also often connect people with services in order to safely isolate.
-It takes manpower, time, and organization, but it's proven effective in controlling infectious diseases.
+It takes workers, time and organization, but it's proven effective in controlling infectious diseases.

 Despite some enthusiasm about contact tracing early in the pandemic, the U.S. contact tracing workforce continues to fall short of projected need.
 NPR's latest survey of all 50 states, done in collaboration with the Johns Hopkins Center for Health Security, finds the national workforce has barely grown since mid June.
 NPR's previous survey found a total contact tracing workforce of 37,110.

-The new survey finds that as of the end of July, 45 states and Washington D.C. reported a workforce of 41,960.
-The real total is likely higher, since several states did not respond despite multiple requests, and 12 states indicated that their counts exclude county and local staff.
+The new survey finds that as of the end of July, 45 states and Washington D.C., reported a workforce of 41,122.
+The real total is likely higher, since several states did not respond, despite multiple requests, and 12 states indicated that their counts exclude county and local staff.

-More than two thirds of states are using a bank of trained reserve staff to pick up contact tracing duties as needed; the 7,580 number of reserve staff is a third smaller than it was six weeks ago.
+More than two-thirds of states are using a bank of trained reserve staff to pick up contact tracing duties as needed; the 7,580 number of reserve staff is a third smaller than it was six weeks ago.
 Eleven states said that their contact tracing workforce includes unpaid volunteers.

 Loading...